-The authorized requesting party must develop a Web service client capable of sending a request to an insurance carrier's Web service.
-Each requesting party's Web service client must provide the required information necessary to invoke a request and verify a policyholder's insurance information.
+The authorized requesting party must develop a web service client capable of sending a request to an insurance company's web service.
+Each requesting party's web service client must provide the required information necessary to invoke a request and verify a policyholder's insurance information.

-The Web services developed by the insurance companies will adhere to the SOAP 1.1 standards.
-Therefore, the requesting party's Web service client must use SOAP 1.1 standards as well.
+The web services developed by the insurance companies will adhere to the SOAP 1.1 standards.
+Therefore, the requesting party's web service client must use SOAP 1.1 standards as well.
 Fortunately, most application development tools provide a framework that supports the standards identified in this model implementation guide.